Outback Steakhouse offers a year-round military discount and free food on Veterans Day.

 Outback Steakhouse burst onto the casual dining scene in the early 1990s with a flurry of advertising and entry into most large American markets.

 Though Australian in theme, the chain has its roots in Tampa, Florida.
 Its menu features steaks, soups, salads, seafood and sandwiches.
-The Bloomin’ Onion, one of the restaurant’s most distinct choices, combines deep fried onion petals arranged into a plate-sized bloom with the restaurant’s signature Bloom sauce.
+The Bloomin’ Onion, one of the restaurant’s most distinct appetizers, combines deep-fried onion petals arranged into a plate-sized bloom with the restaurant’s signature Bloom sauce.

-You’ll find Outback Steakhouses along busy shopping corridors and Interstate exits throughout the country.
+You’ll find Outback Steakhouses along busy shopping corridors and interstate exits throughout the country.
 The restaurant’s website automatically identifies your nearest location (assuming your computer or device permits it).
 It can also tell you how long you’ll have to wait for a seat at your nearest Outback.
 With any special holiday promotion, it’s a good idea to call ahead before arriving to confirm your location’s participation.